 Turn Your iPhone Off And Back On

-Our first troubleshooting step is to turn your iPhone off and back on again.
-Shutting off your iPhone allows all the little programs that run in the background to reboot and start again.
+Shutting off your iPhone allows all the little programs running in the background to reboot and start again.
 If a minor software glitch has occurred in the background of your iPhone, restarting your iPhone may fix the problem.

-To turn your iPhone off, begin by pressing and holding the Sleep / Wake button, which is more commonly known as the power button.
-After a few seconds, a red power icon and the words Slide to power off will appear on the display of your iPhone.
+If you have an iPhone without Face ID, press and hold the Sleep / Wake button, which is more commonly known as the power button.
+Release the power button when a red power icon and the words slide to power off appear on the display of your iPhone.
 Swipe the red power icon from left to right to turn off your iPhone.

 Wait 30–60 seconds, then press and hold the Sleep / Wake button until the Apple logo appears on the display of your iPhone to turn it back on.